dotnet/msbuild/documentation/wiki/ChangeWaves-Dev.md

 # MSBuild Change Waves For Devs

+⚠ This doc is intended for internal teams.

 ## What are Change Waves?
-Sometimes we want to make a breaking change _and_ give customers a heads up as to what's breaking.
-So we develop the change and provide an opt-out while acknowledging that this feature will become a standard functionality down the line.
+Sometimes we want to make a breaking change _and_ give folks a heads up as to what's breaking.
+So we develop the change and provide an opt-out while acknowledging that this feature will become standard functionality down the line.
+This opt out comes in the form of setting the environment variable `MSBuildChangeWaveVersion` to the wave that contains the feature you want **disabled**.
+See the mapping of features to change waves below.

 ## Developing With Change Waves in Mind
 For the purpose of providing an example, the rest of this document assumes we're developing a feature for MSBuild version **17.4**.